 It’s challenging to manage a remote team of any size.
-Now try to imagine what it’s like to coordinate the efforts of 1850+ contractors spread across 98 countries.
+Now try to imagine what it’s like to coordinate the efforts of 2000+ partners spread across more than 100 countries.
 That’s what the folks at IT services company Crossover manage to accomplish on a daily basis.

 Rukma Sen, Crossover’s Head of Global Marketing, took the time to tell us how they manage their playbook and stay in the game.

 What does Crossover do, in a nutshell?